Trondheim Spektrum: Hall A

-The one used for big events, including handball championship matches (including the 2020 European Men's Handball Championship and the 2023 World Women's Handball Championship), Kolstad Håndball's matches in the EHF Champions League, Melodi Grand Prix, and concerts.
+The one used for big events, including handball championship matches (including the 2020 European Men's Handball Championship and the 2023 World Women's Handball Championship), Melodi Grand Prix, concerts, and the 2025 Idrettsgallaen.
+Kolstad Håndball used it for matches in the EHF Champions League from 2023 through 2025, before getting dispensation to host such matches in their regular arena (Kolstad Arena) for economic reasons, but have continued to host many of their domestic home matches against Elverum Håndball in Spektrum.

-Occasionally, the hall has also been used for less high-profile events where expectations for spectators have been much lower, including, but not limited to, the above-mentioned trade fairs, the Norwegian International Taekwon-Do Federation championships, and late 2022 upper secondary school exams.
+Occasionally, the hall has also been used for less high-profile events where expectations for spectators have been much lower, including, but not limited to, the above-mentioned trade fairs, the Norwegian International Taekwon-Do Federation championships, late 2022 upper secondary school exams, the 2024 Dodgeball Northern European Championship, and motor shows.

 The stand configurations available include two-tier U-shaped main stands, and a single-tier stand on one of the short ends that can be extended for big matches, and retracted for concerts and ice rink events.
-Less commonly, the lower tier of the main stands can be also retracted when hosting trade expos.
+Less commonly, the lower tier of the main stands can also be retracted when hosting trade expos.

-The ice rink configuration is virtually never used; however it is scheduled to host Disney on Ice in February 2024, and was the focus of Norway's bid for the 2027 IIHF World Championship before the bid was withdrawn.
+The ice rink configuration is virtually never used, though it did host Disney on Ice in February 2024, and was the focus of Norway's bid for the 2027 IIHF World Championship before the bid was withdrawn.

+The hall is scheduled to host the 2026 Davis Cup World Group I match between Norway and China on 18–19 September 2026.
+A clay court was configured for the occasion.

 Hall D

 Was initially the primary home of Byåsen HE before they moved to Kolstad Arena in 2020.
 The hall has seating for 3,000.
 All four stands can be retracted for the use of various amateur and youth clubs.

 The hall was also used for the 2023 World Cheese Awards.
 It is used as the FanZone during handball championships.

 The hall was used for the men's 2021 Gjensidige Cup handball 4-nations tournament, as Hall A had already been booked for the ITF Taekwon-Do Norwegian championships well in advance.

 As of December 2023, it is the only hall in Spektrum where futsal at amateur and youth level is permitted.

+Hall D hosted the women's roller derby match betweeb Nidaros Roller Derby and Sundsvall Demolition Rollers in 2024.